Why Social Media Is Important For Your Business

 Use these outlets to get your message out to potential clients.
 Tell your brand story, share your mission, and talk about topics that you stand for.
 Inform your audience of the services you offer, highlight customer tutorials, get involved in the community, and announce promotions.
 These would be considered tactics, or the steps you should take to attract new business on the determined platforms.

 For a successful social media marketing plan, both organic social and paid advertising should be a part of your tactics.
 We will explore tips for organic strategy in this blog.
 The age-old rule of organic content is the 80/20 rule.
-Which means 80% of your content should be shareable content that is providing value.
+This means 80% of your content should be shareable content that is providing value.
 It should inform, educate, or entertain your audience.
 Get your best technicians involved and put a face to your services.
 Encourage them to contribute content by snapping pictures with happy customers or creating before and afters of jobs.
 The content should still relate to your business and services, just not be overly promotional all the time.
 Shareable content is essential in social media because it extends your reach and creates audience engagement for your brand.
 When people share content, it is an extension of their online personality.
 Users will typically only share if they think that the content either accentuates their individuality or provides some value to their friends, family, and network.
 This is one reason why knowing your audience is crucial.

 The other 20% of your content should be promotional.
 (So, if you are posting 15 times a week, only 3 of those posts will be promotional.)
 This might not seem ideal when trying to attract new business, but it is important to remember that users are not primarily on social media to be served ads and promotional material.
 Traditional marketing methods do not apply on social media, some are even rejected by users.
 So, with that 20% of promotional material, you have to get creative.
 Users are scrolling so quickly, by thinking outside of the box and getting creative you can make your content rich and “thumb-stopping.”
 Video and stories are optimal, but visually appealing graphics can still be powerful.

 Keeping up a social media presence that is impactful is demanding.
 It takes creative and strategic thinking, as well as time.
-Recommended time is a minimum of 1 hour a day.
+The recommended time is a minimum of 1 hour a day.
 That does not sound extreme, but when you are busy with many other duties that come with running a successful business, it can easily be overlooked.
 Ideally, your business should be posting at least 3 times a week, but no more than twice a day.
 A useful tool to use for planning ahead to make sure all of your posts go live is a content calendar.
 You can find many different templates online, or you can create your own.
 Basically, a content calendar is a way for you to map out and strategically plan your posts ahead of time.
 This way you aren’t scrambling for a last-minute post that does not align with your goals.
 Think of it as a monthly planner, for your social networks.
 Set aside time in your schedule to plan out posts to ensure that your pages consistently have a variety of rich content always going out.

 Customers prefer social media as their top choice for customer service.
 This is known as Social Care and they expect an answer within four hours of reaching out to a business.
 That means you need to be there to catch a complaint and resolve it or respond positively to praise from a satisfied customer very quickly.
 By not engaging, you’re not only telling your audience that you’re not present, but that you don’t want to provide additional avenues for communication.
-An engagement strategy is crucial for any business, but particularly for field services.
+An engagement strategy is crucial for any business, particularly for field services.
 This can cover everything from handling reviews, responding to comments and shares, and reaching out to customers or groups.

 Similar to a social content strategy, an engagement strategy should also tie back to the goals.
 How can social engagement contribute to your success?
 Some examples of goals that engagement can aid are; customer acquisition, brand awareness, recruiting, and relationship development.